 Belgium and I had met briefly once before, during a bad-weather diversion on the way to Calgary years ago and is ancient history.
 I really only remember the airport and with it’s armed security which I found very alarming then, before it was as commonplace as it is now, sadly.
 This time I was booked an early evening Eurostar and set off from Brighton with a smallish suitcase and a positive outlook.
 St Pancras does departures well.
 A good friend met me for a belated birthday celebration, his not mine, at the lovely Fortnums which may be a tourist hot spot, but we like tea and scones as much as the next person, so after indulging it was all au revoir as I whisked through customs, settled happily into my seat and sped off to le continent with a copy of British Vogue kindly left by the previous occupier.

-In critical need of self care, I meant to treat myself on this trip, so some spa-ing was in order; I’d done a bit of research before leaving and booked a massage in advance (hate to get there and find no appointments available) at Spa Aqua Azul in the centre of medieval Ghent because it looked to be the best.
+In critical need of some self-care, I meant to treat myself on this trip, so a spa was in order.
+Having done a bit of research before leaving I’d booked a massage in advance (hate to get there and find no appointments available) at Spa Aqua Azul in the centre of medieval Ghent because it looked to be the best and was recommended by local friends.
 I had a couple of days to wander around the city, drinking lots of coffee with chocolate chasers, before spa day.
 Ghent is a charming city, a stunning combination of medieval and modern so as a modernist with a history minor, I was in my element.
-Started to feel better very quickly, a new perspective will do that to a person.
+I started to feel better very quickly; a new perspective will do that to a person.

-Spa Aqua Azul is in a fine old building in a city centre I found strangely disorienting.
-However, I found my way and was greeted at the front desk, credit card checked and all that before being shown through to the glamorous deco changing rooms in order robe up for my massage.
+Spa Aqua Azul is in a fine old building in a city centre I found strangely disorienting and easy to get lost in, which is unusual for me.
+I eventually found it and was greeted at the front desk, credit card checked and all that before being shown through to the glamorous deco changing rooms in order robe up for my massage.
 The manager wondered if I wanted to sauna after my massage: I said I’d see how I was doing for time.

 Robed and ready, I plodded up the stairs to the top floor for my appointment.
 The massage was just ok, mildly relaxing but not outstanding.
 Understand I’ve been living in a land where massage therapists are proper professional, whether treating you for sports injuries, stress or relaxation, and this one wasn’t like that: I got the impression she was a bit of a hobbyist and though very sweet, not all that convincing.
 The room was decked out in bog-standard Asiana style which felt out of place and really unnecessary in the gorgeous building, and which, you may not believe (I have a thing about spaces) irritated me so much I got anxious.
 Big paper fans and bamboo water features will do that to me.
 So contrived and slightly racist?
 When my hour was up I felt less than blissful.
 It’s me not them.